Skip to content

 An Upstream Solution is Required

 We help reverse the effects of obesity.
-It would be far better, however, if people were guided, inspired and given the basic information around the consumption of food and drink and helped to not become obese in the first place.
+It would be far better, however, if people were guided, inspired and given the basic information about the consumption of food and drink and helped to not become obese in the first place.
 That, of course, would be an ‘upstream solution’.
 That would almost certainly have to be a government-led initiative.

 obesity and the heart connection